What are the key trends influencing the world of research?

 It has been suggested in a recent Huron survey that, going into 2025, trends such as big data could potentially transform both scientific discovery and research administration.
 Also, across the next seven years, the biggest breakthroughs may come from cross-disciplinary research.

-For Anjara it is important that researchers find their niche, as work within research, even in the same sector, can dramatically vary.
+For Anjara, it is important that researchers find their niche, as work in research – even in the same sector – can dramatically vary.
 Additionally she noted that the work can be immensely rewarding but researchers should ensure that they understand exactly what being a researcher in their chosen field requires.

 “People who pursue a research career in general have a commitment towards making a difference in their communities, if not the world.
 However, a research career is not one where you can advance quickly, so intrinsic motivation will determine how much you’d enjoy the work in the long run.”